 Fun fact.
 Rental guns are way overbored (up to .695) because field owners don’t need the hassle of ever having paint not fit through their barrels on the hottest or wettest of days.
 This lends to the concern that rental players are way underserved when going up against any player not using a rental.

 Bonus Ball or Bonus Balling: To overshoot an opponent either intentionally or unintentionally.
 Some players use bonus balling as a form of street justice to keep overzealous players from playing too aggressive.
 Ex.
 “I bonus balled him after he was out because in the last game he shot me after I called myself out.”

 BPS: Balls Per Second.
 The rate of fire a gun is set.
 Most fields are adopting a standard of 10.5 Balls Per Second.
-Similar to testing guns for projectile speed (FPS), expect your gun to be tested before you start play for the day.
-It is VITAL you learn how to set this as most guns are set by the manufacture at approximately 12 to 15 BPS.
+Similar to testing guns for projectile speed (FPS), expect your gun to be tested before you start to play for the day.
+It is VITAL you learn how to set this as most guns are set by the manufacturer at approximately 12 to 15 BPS.

 Bunker: Any object that provides cover from opponent fire.
 Examples: Supair, Tube, Pallet, Tree, Building, Dirt mound.

 Bunkered: Shot close range in your own bunker.
 Often by surprise, often by a player running through.

 ci: Cubic Inches.
 This is a term used for how much space is inside a paintball tank and does not completely define the overall volume of a paintball tank because tanks have various psi from 3000 psi to 4500 psi.
 See psi.

 Consistency: When a paintball gun shoots at the same output pressure on a regular basis and consistently generates shots at the same Feet Per Second (FPS).
 If for example, you took 10 shots with your paintball gun and all of those shots fell within a range of 270 to 272 per shot, you would have a very very consistent shooting marker.